squareq/CheeseSkript/.github/pull_request_template.md

 ---
 **Completes:** none <!-- Links to issues or discussions that should be completed when this PR is merged. -->
 **Related:** none <!-- Links to issues or discussions with related information -->
+**AI assistance:** none <!-- Was AI assistance used in the creation of this PR?
+If so, please specify the tool and extent of usage. -->